respeer-ai/linera-whitepaper/LineraWhitepaperEN.md

 ## 5 Decentralization

-Linera encourages validators to use cloud infrastructure to unlock elastic scaling and benefit from standard production environments.
+<a name='Section5'>Linera</a> encourages validators to use cloud infrastructure to unlock elastic scaling and benefit from standard production environments.
 To maximize decentralization, Linera relies on two key features: delegated proof of stake (DPoS) and audits by the community.

 ### 5.1 Delegated proof of stake